 Outside the church is evidence of the deserted medieval village that once stood here.
 Field boundaries, pits, and enclosures surround the church.
-Around 1914 a hoard of coins dating to the 3rd century was found in the churchyard.
+Around 1914 a hoard of coins dating to the late Roman or early Saxon period was found in the churchyard.
 Another unexpected find occurred in 1846 when repairs to the chancel turned up a gilt cup dated to the 8th century.